rrwick/Filtlong/README.md

 ## Installation

-Filtlong should be simple to build:
+Filtlong builds into a stand-alone executable:
 ```
 git clone https://github.com/rrwick/Filtlong.git
 cd Filtlong
 make -j
-bin/longqc -h
+bin/filtlong -h
 ```

-You can then optionally copy Filtlong to a directory in your path:
+You can then optionally copy Filtlong to a directory in your PATH:
 ```
-cp bin/longqc /usr/local/bin
+cp bin/filtlong ~/.local/bin
 ```